 The Institute of Structure and Design operates several gas guns for high-velocity impact (HVI) experiments.
 Currently various barrels with calibres between 12 and 200 mm are available, in which projectiles between approx. 1 g and 7 kg can be accelerated.
 Scenarios involving impact velocities between 50 and 500 m/s depending on the projectile weight are possible.

 Computed Tomography (CT)

 CT provides a deep insight into the inner structure of materials and structural parts.
 Beside the possibility of non-destructive evaluation, the main benefit of this method is the three-dimensional imaging that allows precise detection and picturing of internal structures and therefore material and structural defects as well.

-A cutting center has been installed at ZLP Augsburg to support highly automated pick-and-drape processes for large aerospace structures.
-Different materials such as dry fibre or thermoplastic fabrics can be either cut sequencially or to minimise the cutting waste.
+A cutting center has been installed at ZLP Augsburg to support highly automated pick-and-place processes for large aerospace structures.
+Different materials such as dry fiber or thermoplastic fabrics can be cut either sequencially or nesting optimised.

 The drop tower is used to investigate the crash behaviour of materials, subcomponents and complete structures.

 Fibre Placement Cell (FPZ)

 The ZLP Augsburg view of a new, unique research facility since March 2020.
 The Fibre Placement Cell is used to research tape laying and fibre placement processes such as Automated Fibre Placement.

 The Institute of Structures and Design (BT) operates three hot presses at its two sites in Augsburg and Stuttgart to investigate the production processes for structural components made of fibre-reinforced thermoplastics.